jagoosw/SugarKelp.jl/docs/src/index.md

 - time - day corresponding to forcing data in days since january first (year is arbitary).
 This **must** be a float rather than an integer or ODE solving library fails
 - temp - temperature in degrees C
 - no3 - nitrate concentration in mmol/m³
-- irr - PAR irradiance in μmol photons/m^2/s
+- irr - PAR irradiance in mol photons/m²/day
 - u - water velocity in m/s